 In a medium saucepan, cook first 3 ingredients over medium heat, stirring constantly, until butter melts.
 Remove from heat.
-Using an electric hand mixer, beat in the powdered sugar and vanilla at medium speed until smooth, scraping sides frequently.
+Using an electric hand mixer, beat in the powdered sugar and vanilla at medium speed until smooth and of desired consistency, scraping sides frequently.
 Frost as desired.

 These cupcakes may have been taken to some of these fun parties!